Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Ackee is a self-hosted Node.js analytics tool for privacy-focused website trackingDesplegar

-Aplicación de finanzas personales centrada en la privacidad con presupuesto por sobresDesplegar
+Aplicación de finanzas personales enfocada en la privacidad con presupuesto por sobresDesplegar

 Interfaz de gestión de bases de datos completa compatible con más de 11 sistemas de bases de datosDesplegar